ShaymaaSerghini/Forecasting-the-LDI-Crisis-of-2022-Insights-from-Time-Series-Analysis/README.md

 ### Master's Thesis

-This project was developed from my **Master's thesis, _Forecasting the LDI Crisis of 2022: Insights from Time Series Analysis_**, completed at the **School of Mathematical Sciences 2025, Queen Mary University of London**.
+This project is from my **Master's thesis, _Forecasting the LDI Crisis of 2022: Insights from Time Series Analysis_**, completed at the **School of Mathematical Sciences 2025, Queen Mary University of London**.